-(a) the applicant or respondent
+(a) are the applicant or respondent

-(b) joined to the proceedings
+(b) are joined to the proceedings

-(c) granted leave to intervene in proceedings
+(c) have a statutory right to intervene in proceedings

 The sitting member of the Tribunal who solely constituted the Tribunal for dealing with a matter; or is the presiding member of a Tribunal consisting of more than one member dealing with a matter.